muhkuh-sys/taglist_editor/doc/readme.txt

-NXO Editor - an NXO build tool and taglist editor.
+NXO Editor - an NXO build tool and tag list editor.
 ==================================================

 NXO Editor allows you to construct and manipulate option module (.nxo) files